 These treatments can be used alone or with chemotherapy to treat lung cancer:

-- Afatinib (Gilotrif), dacomitinib (Vizimpro),erlotinib (Tarceva), and gefitinib (Iressa) all target a lung cancer cell protein called EGFR.
+- Afatinib (Gilotrif), dacomitinib (Vizimpro), erlotinib (Tarceva), gefitinib (Iressa), necitumumab (Portrazza), and osimertinib (Tagrisso) all target a lung cancer cell protein called EGFR.
 They work if you need treatment in addition to chemotherapy.

 - Bevacizumab (Avastin) and ramucirumab (Cyramza) are used with chemotherapy.
 They stop tumor growth by cutting off the “food” -- nutrients, blood supply, and oxygen -- needed for them to grow.

-- Alectinib (Alecensa), brigatinib (Alunbrig), ceritinib (Zykadia), and crizotinib (Xalkori) are used for cancers with a gene rearrangement called ALK.
+- Alectinib (Alecensa), brigatinib (Alunbrig), ceritinib (Zykadia), crizotinib (Xalkori), and lorlatinib (Lorbrena) are used for cancers with a gene rearrangement called ALK.

-In 2015 and 2016 the FDA approved three immunotherapy drugs to treat lung cancer that hasn’t responded well to chemotherapy or targeted therapies.
+There are four FDA-approved immunotherapy drugs to treat certain types of non-small-cell lung cancer.
 These so-called “checkpoint inhibitors” are medicines that restart your immune system so it can recognize and fight cancer.
 This helps shrink or slow the growth of tumors.

 - Nivolumab (Opdivo) and pembrolizumab (Keytruda) both block a protein called PD-1 that normally keeps your immune system from attacking healthy cells and allows it to seek and destroy cancer cells.
 In order to get the drug, your tumor must have a substance called PD-1.
 The drug won’t work if it isn’t there.